-- □ -database.
-The MySQL database supporting openSF; - □ -user.
-The MySQL server user name for accessing openSF supporting data; - □ -password.
-The MySQL server password for accessing openSF supporting data; - □ -dbaddress.
-The MySQL server location in the network (e.g. 100.100.0.23:3307).
+□ --user.
+The MySQL server user name for accessing openSF supporting data;

+--password.
+The MySQL server password for accessing openSF supporting data;

+□ --dbaddress.
+The MySQL server location in the network (e.g. localhost or 100.100.0.23:3307).

-&lt;sup>2 The openSF desktop icon is only available if the user so chooses during the installation process
+&lt;sup>3 The openSF desktop icon is only available if the user so chooses during the installation process